The Audio Buzz Blog

 When you add the clip to your sequence now it will start and end at those points, showing only the selected section.

-There are two very important icons at the bottom of the source monitor.
+There are movie and audio icons at the bottom of the source monitor.

 By dragging them individually to your timeline you can add a clip’s video or audio on its own.

-How to use Adobe Premiere Pro - Audio and Video Icons
+How to use Adobe Premiere Pro - An image of the Premiere Pro source monitor

 Premiere Pro has so many ways to edit your sequence it will seem daunting at first.